keybase/client/shared/images/iconfont/README.md

 Go [here](https://www.fontsquirrel.com/tools/webfont-generator)

 1. choose expert
-1. upload the font
+1. upload `kb.ttf`
 1. only select trueType in the formats
 1. remove the ‘-webfont’ as the suffix
-1. check the agree then download
-1. rename the file and replace

-### For kb.ttf

 1. turn off fix missing glyphs
 1. turn off subsetting
 1. truetype hinting = keep existing
+1. check the agree then download
+1. rename the file and replace

 ## Update the flowtype and fonts on both apps